raymusvibe/mancala-repo/README.md

 ## Areas for additional development
 - `Add log management solution`, a log management solution like the ELK stack (elasticsearch + logstash + kibana) can be added for the storage, analysis and visualisation of log data.
-- `Alternative login options`, other login options can be added besides Google and Facebook.
 - `Adding a circuit breaker pattern`, to ensure that the application fails-fast, a circuit breaker pattern can be implemented.
 - `Add distributed tracing service to backend`, a distributed tracing service like zipkin or dynatrace can be added that allows cause-and-effect connections to be discovered quickly between services.
 - `Application personalisation`, rather than uses titles like "player one" and "player two", the application could use the clients actual name after sign-in.